 General Audition Requirements:

 Experienced performers with strong acting and singing abilities are needed.
-Strong dancing abilities are required.
 See the character breakdown (below) for specifics on available roles.
-Actors should prepare 16-32 bars of a song from a contemporary pop musical.
+Actors should prepare 16-32 bars from a song appropriate to the style of the show.
 Please bring sheet music; an accompanist will be provided.
 Recorded music or a cappella audition will eliminate casting consideration.
 A current headshot and résumé are required.
 Audio and video submissions will not be considered.
 Equity members must have a current equity ID card.
 This is an Equity LORT B production, non-equity actors will be considered.
-Individuals of all ethnic and cultural backgrounds are needed and encouraged to audition for all roles.
+Individuals of all ethnic and cultural backgrounds are encouraged to audition for all roles.

 New York Auditions:

-Wojcik/Seay Casting will coordinate the New York City auditions, to be held on September 21, 2017.
-To be considered for a New York audition, mail a hard copy of your headshot and résumé and indicate the role you are interested in (if known) to the following address:
+Wojcik/Seay Casting will coordinate the New York City auditions, to be held on January 10, 2018.
+To be considered for a New York audition, mail a hard copy of your headshot and résumé and indicate the role you are interested in to the following address:

 Attn.
-Joseph and the Amazing Technicolor® Dreamcoat, Arvada CO production
+Sunday in the Park with George, Arvada CO production

 247 West 38th Street 10th Floor